 omni_viewport_cancel_flag equal to 1 indicates that the SEI message cancels the persistence of any previous omnidirectional viewport SEI message in output order. omni_viewport_cancel_flag equal to 0 indicates that omnidirectional viewport information follows.

-omni_viewport_persistence_flag specifies the persistence of the omnidirectional viewport SEI message.
+omni_viewport_repetition_period specifies the persistence of the omnidirectional viewport SEI message and may specify a picture order count interval within which another omnidirectional viewport SEI message or the end of the coded video sequence shall be present in the bitstream.
+The value of omni_viewport_repetition_period shall be in the range 0 to 16 384, inclusive.

-omni_viewport_persistence_flag equal to 0 specifies that the omnidirectional viewport SEI message applies to the current decoded picture only.
+omni_viewport_repetition_period equal to 0 specifies that the omnidirectional viewport SEI message applies to the current decoded picture only.

-Let picA be the current picture. omni_viewport_persistence_flag equal to 1 specifies that the omnidirectional viewport SEI message persists in output order until one or more of the following conditions are true:
+omni_viewport_repetition_period equal to 1 specifies that the omnidirectional viewport SEI message persists in output order until one or more of the following conditions are true:

-– A new coded video sequence (CVS) begins.
+– A new coded video sequence begins.

-– The bitstream ends.

-– A picture picB in an access unit containing an omnidirectional viewport SEI message is output having PicOrderCnt( picB ) greater than PicOrderCnt( picA ).
+– A picture in an access unit containing an omnidirectional viewport SEI message is output having PicOrderCnt( ) greater than PicOrderCnt( CurrPic ).

+omni_viewport_repetition_period greater than 1 specifies that the omnidirectional viewport SEI message persists until any of the following conditions are true:

+A new coded video sequence begins.

+A picture in an access unit containing an omnidirectional viewport SEI message is output having PicOrderCnt( ) greater than PicOrderCnt( CurrPic ) and less than or equal to PicOrderCnt( CurrPic ) + omni_viewport_repetition_period.

+rwp_repetition_period greater than 1 indicates that another omnidirectional viewport SEI message shall be present for a picture in an access unit that is output having PicOrderCnt( ) greater than PicOrderCnt( CurrPic ) and less than or equal to PicOrderCnt( CurrPic ) + omni_viewport_repetition_period; unless the bitstream ends or a new coded video sequence begins without output of such a picture.

 When an equirectangular projection SEI message with erp_cancel_flag equal to 0 or a cubemap projection SEI message with cmp_cancel_flag equal to 0 is not present in the CVS that applies to the current picture and precedes the omnidirectional viewport SEI message in decoding order, an omnidirectional viewport SEI message with omni_viewport_cancel_flag equal to 0 shall not be present in the CVS that applies to the current picture.
 Decoders shall ignore omnidirectional viewport SEI messages with omni_viewport_cancel_flag equal to 0 that do not follow, in decoding order, an equirectangular projection SEI message with erp_cancel_flag equal to 0 or a cubemap projection SEI message with cmp_cancel_flag equal to 0 in the CVS that applies to the current picture.

 omni_viewport_cnt_minus1 plus 1 specifies the number of recommended viewport regions that are indicated by the SEI message.